CRDT Survey, Part 2: Semantic Techniques

 This definition still gives us some freedom in choosing <.
 The Fugue paper (myself and Martin Kleppmann, 2023) gives a particular choice of < and motivates why we think you should prefer it over any other.
 Seph Gentle’s Diamond Types and the Braid group’s Sync9 each independently chose nearly identical semantics (thanks to Michael Toomim and Greg Little for bringing the latter to our attention).

 List CRDT positions are our first “real” CRDT technique - they don’t come from databases or programming folklore, and it is not obvious how to implement them.
 Their algorithms have a reputation for difficulty, but you usually only need to understand the “unique immutable position” abstraction, which is simple.
-You can even use list CRDT positions outside of a traditional CRDT framework, e.g., by representing them as lexicographically-ordered position strings.
+You can even use list CRDT positions outside of a traditional CRDT framework, e.g., using my list-positions library.

 Refs: Many - see “Background and Related Work” in the Fugue paper